wuyang1002431655/tango_with_django_19/manuscript/chapter14-bing.md

 Although the Bing API can handle requests for different kinds of content, we'll be focusing on web search only for this tutorial - as well as handling JSON responses.
 To use the Bing Search API, you will need to sign up for an *API key*.
 The key currently provides subscribers with access to 5000 queries per month, which should be more than enough for our purposes.

 ### Registering for a Bing API Key
 To register for a Bing API key, you must first register for a free Microsoft account.
 The account provides you with access to a wide range of Microsoft services.
 If you already have a Hotmail account, you already have one!
-Otherwise, you can create a free account at [`https://account.windowsazure.com`](https://account.windowsazure.com).
+Otherwise, you can go online and create a free account with Microsoft at [`https://account.windowsazure.com`](https://account.windowsazure.com).

 When your account has been created, go to the [Windows Azure Marketplace Bing Search API page](https://datamarket.azure.com/dataset/5BA839F1-12CE-4CCE-BF57-A49D98D29A44) and login.